OData/v3ProtocolDocument/OData URI Conventions.markdown

 	Edm.String trim(Edm.String)

-If implemented the trim canonical function MUST return the input parameter string value with all leading and trailing whitespace characters removed.
+If implemented the trim canonical function MUST return the input parameter string value with all leading and trailing whitespace characters, according to unicode rules, removed.
 The trimMethodCallExpr syntax rule defines how the trim function is invoked.

 For example: